Skip to Content

 10. To Convey Anxiety or Stress

-The first nine reasons for why does my cat lick my nose are all quite sweet.
+The first nine reasons which answer the question “Why does it mean when your cat licks your nose?” are all quite sweet.
 It is only this final reason that is less positive.
-When cats have anxiety or are in pain, they tend to lick compulsively.
-These may be objects as well as humans or other animals or themselves.
+When cats have anxiety or are in pain, they may humans, objects, other animals, or themselves compulsively.

 Heading to your nose is a great way to get your attention to communicate their concerns or pain.
 You may see this behavior if there is a change in your cat’s life, such as moving house.

 When a cat is a kitten, its mother can continuously lick its body and face, so cats find this continuous behavior soothing.
-Your cat may also begin licking you continuously if you feel stressed or upset.
-This is its way of soothing someone it loves.
+If you feel stressed or upset, your cat may also begin licking you continuously.
+This is its way of trying to soothe someone it loves.

 grey cat licks its front paws